 |Total Sugars 5g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Although the familiar version of this recipe features chicken, seafood a la king is a delicious way to enjoy fish and shellfish in a delicate, creamy sauce.
 Tilapia, shrimp, and crab are cooked in a simple white sauce, creating a crowd-pleasing dish that's great for a quick weekday meal or for special occasions.
 This easy-to-make recipe is also flexible, allowing you to include other types of fish and vegetables.
-And, if you prefer real crab over the imitation crab, by all means, swap it in.
 An "a la king" dish is often served in a puff pastry shell, but it is also good over rice, pasta, grits, and biscuits.

 3 tablespoons butter

 1/2 teaspoon salt

 1/8 teaspoon ground nutmeg